nattadasu/ryuuRyuusei/README.md

 - ⌚ `/relations music track` - Get external link relation for a track
 - `/relations shows` - Get external link relation for an anime, TV, or movie

-### Profile Lookup Commands
+### Platform Specific Commands

-> Shows your profile information from supported platforms.
+> Show your profile from other platforms

+#### AniList

-- `/profile anilist` - Get your AniList profile
+- `/anilist profile` - Get your AniList profile

+#### Discord

-- `/profile discord` - Get your Discord profile
+- `/discord profile` - Get your Discord profile

+#### Last.fm

-- `/profile lastfm` - Get your Last.fm profile
+- `/lastfm profile` - Get your Last.fm profile

+#### MyAnimeList

-- `/profile myanimelist` - Get your MyAnimeList profile
+- `/myanimelist profile` - Get your MyAnimeList profile

+#### Shikimori

-- `/profile shikimori` - Get your Shikimori profile
+- `/shikimori profile` - Get your Shikimori profile
-- `/whoami` - Show stored information and settings about you on the bot graphically and interactively

 ### Data Control

-- `/export data` - Export your data from the bot in JSON, CSV, YAML, and Python dictionary format
+- 👁️ `/export data` - Export your data from the bot in JSON, CSV, YAML, and Python dictionary format
-- `/platform link` - Link your Discord account to other platforms
+- 👁️ `/platform link` - Link your Discord account to other platforms
-- `/platform unlink` - Unlink your Discord account from other platforms
+- 👁️ `/platform unlink` - Unlink your Discord account from other platforms
-- `/register` - Register your MAL account to the bot
+- 👁️ `/register` - Register your MAL account to the bot
-- `/unregister` - Unregister your MAL account and drops your settings from the bot
+- 👁️ `/unregister` - Unregister your MAL account and drops your settings from the bot
-- `/verify` - Verify your MAL account to the server that host the bot (you may need to join the club first)
+- 🔐👁️ `/verify` - Verify your MAL account to the server that host the bot (you may need to join the club first)
+- 👁️ `/whoami` - Show stored information and settings about you on the bot graphically and interactively

 ### Settings Commands